kristinemlarson/gnssIR_python/README.md

 # Making SNR files from RINEX files

-The python driver is called rinex2snr.py.

-A sample call of of the python driver rinex2snr.py would be:
+The python driver is called **rinex2snr.py**.
+A sample call would be:

 python rinex2snr.py at01 2019 75 66 gbm

-required inputs:
+where:

 * at01 is the station name
 * 2019 is the year
 * 75 is the day of year (doy)
-* 66 is the snr option type (see the translator code for more information).
+* 66 is the snr option type (see below for more information).
 * The last input is the orbit type.

 If your station name has 9 characters, the code assumes you are looking for a